 We have already mentioned why it is important to include information about yourself.
-As we have already established that you should only include the last 15 years of experience (if you have, that is) in your resume and LinkedIn profile.
-But don’t only leave it at mentioning your designation and company name.
+We have already established that you should only include the last 10 years of relevant experience (if you have, that is) in your resume and LinkedIn profile.
+However, don’t merely leave it at mentioning your designation and company name.
 Add details about your day to day responsibilities, job description, special duties you perform etc. to give the potential recruiters a thorough idea about your abilities and competencies.

 8. Keep posting

 This is a secret tip that many people don’t know about, hence do not follow too.
-Make posts in LinkedIn regularly to increase your visibility.
+You need to create new and informative posts on LinkedIn regularly to increase your visibility.